purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 You could also remove the goal relay completely and design your own waypoint controller that uses an graph based planning algorithm.
-For example, grassfire, Dijkstra, or A star algorithms could all work.
+For example, grassfire, Dijkstra, or A* (pronouced "A star") algorithms could all work.

 If you want to get really fancy, you could consider the fact that the snake is going to move as you execute the motion plan, so it may be acceptible to